 From Detection to Prevention

-The magic happens when you connect discovery to action.
+The real power kicks in when you connect discovery to action.
 When automated monitoring detects an unexpected open port, you can respond within hours instead of months.
 This speed matters tremendously because attackers are constantly scanning the entire internet looking for vulnerable services.

 Consider a typical scenario: your development team spins up a Redis instance for caching.
 By default, Redis binds to all interfaces.
 If your firewall rules aren’t perfectly configured, that Redis port might be accessible from the internet.
 Automated monitoring catches this the same day it happens, allowing you to lock it down before anyone exploits it.